simcesplatform/simcesplatform.github.io/markdown/core_platformmanager.md

 1. Parse the available component manifest files.
 2. Parse the simulation configuration file.
-3. Create new Docker containers for the platform-managed simulation components:
+3. Create new Docker containers for the platform managed simulation components:
     - [Log writer](core_logwriter.md) instance for the simulation specific exchange
     - Platform managed components specified in the simulation configuration file
     - [Simulation Manager](core_simulationmanager.md) for the simulation run